fiberseq/fibertools-rs/docs/ft--help.md

   center            This command centers fiberseq data around given reference positions.
-This is useful for making aggregate m6A and CpG observations, as well as visualization of SVs [aliases: c, ct] footprint         Infer footprints from fiberseq data track-decorators  Make decorated bed files for fiberseq data clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications help              Print this message or the help of the given subcommand(s)
+This is useful for making aggregate m6A and CpG observations, as well as visualization of SVs [aliases: c, ct] footprint         Infer footprints from fiberseq data track-decorators  Make decorated bed files for fiberseq data pileup            Make a pileup track of Fiber-seq features from a FIRE bam clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications help              Print this message or the help of the given subcommand(s)